-Che Kung (車公) turned from a well-respected military commander to being hailed as the Chinese god of protection.
+Che Kung (車公, pronounced che gung in Cantonese, che gong in Mandarin) turned from a well-respected military commander to being hailed as the Chinese god of protection.
 He proved his outstanding loyalty by serving his emperors and saving the masses from illness and destruction.
-It’s no wonder that his life is celebrated to this day, with his birthday honored each year on the second day of the Lunar New Year in Hong Kong and China.
+It’s no wonder that his life is celebrated to this day, with his birthday honoured each year on the second day of the Lunar New Year in Hong Kong and China.
 On the Gregorian calendar this year, his birthday falls on February 2, 2022.

 Who was Che Kung?

 Che Kung was a revered military commander in the Song Dynasty (960-1279 AD).
 He protected the kingdom from Mongol invaders, thus proving his loyalty to the emperor.
 Che Kung prevented uprisings, doing his best to instil peace during turbulent times.
 He even escorted the last Song emperor to Hong Kong and settled in the area we know as Sai Kung today.